onebeyond/rascal/README.md

 #### Chaining Recovery Strategies

-By chaining Rascal's recovery strategies and leveraging some of RabbitMQs lesser used features such as message you can achieve some quite sophisticated error handling.
+By chaining Rascal's recovery strategies and leveraging some of RabbitMQ's lesser used features such as message you can achieve some quite sophisticated error handling.
 A simple combination of republish and nack (with dead letter) will enable you to retry the message a maximum number of times before dead letting it.

 ```js
 ackOrNack(err, [